wilmix8/JAVA7.0/README.md

 a) JAVA  class  file   has  many demerits  so  any thing  you create  a compiler  in  java

 the source  code  can  be  easily  taken  by JAD.

 b)  C#  (.exe  or  .dll)  source code can  also  be  taken  using  code  reflector.

 so   C#  also   fails  in  Code   security.

-That's  why   JAVA7.0  is  focused.
+That's  why   JAVA7.0  came to the picture.

-OAKJava7(JAVA7.0) is a  OAK  java7  for creating  datastructures
+OAKJava7(JAVA7.0) is also used  for creating  datastructures

-and    compilers.
+and    compilers. ie) It is  also used in Research side.

-JAVA7.0  accepts  ".java7"   filename  and  translate  to  .class file.
+JAVA7.0  accepts  ".java7"   filename  and  translate  to  .jclass file.